CharltonC/chrome-css-selector-capture/ref/test-report.md

         ✓ should return false if not all path filters are off

   Viewport Handle Service
-    Format/Process Element's Offset data and Viewport data ✓ should return formatted readable data
-    Check if element partially visible in Viewport Format elem offset data and viewport data
+    Check if element is partially in viewport
-        ✓ should call the elem offset data and viewport data Outside Viewport
-        ✓ should return false when elem is not visible across both X and Y axis ✓ should return false when elem is visible across X axis but not Y axis or vice versa Inside Viewport
-        ✓ should return true when elem is completely visible across both X and Y axis ✓ should return true when elem is partially visible across both X and Y axis Check if element completely visible in Viewport Format elem offset data and viewport data
+      ✓ should return true if element is within viewport x and y ✓ should return false if element is inside viewport x and outside viewport y ✓ should return false if element is outside viewport x and inside viewport y ✓ should return false if element is outside viewport x and y Check if element is fully in viewport
-        ✓ should call the elem offset data and viewport data Inside Viewport
-        ✓ should return true when elem is completely visible across both X and Y axis in Viewport Outside Viewport
-        ✓ should return false when elem is not visible across both X and Y axis ✓ should return false when elem is visible across one axis only ✓ should return false when elem is partially visible across Y axis and/or X axis
+      ✓ should return true if element is within viewport x and y ✓ should return false if element is inside viewport x and outside viewport y ✓ should return false if element is outside viewport x and inside viewport y ✓ should return false if element is outside viewport x and y Check if element is partially in x/y axis
+      ✓ should return true if left or right pos is inside viewport width ✓ should return false if left or right pos is outside viewport width ✓ should return true if top or bottom pos is inside viewport height ✓ should return false if top or bottom pos is outside viewport height Check if element is fully in x/y axis
+      ✓ should return true if both left and right are inside viewport width ✓ should return false if both left and right are outside viewport width ✓ should return true if both top and bottom are inside viewport height ✓ should return false if both top and bottom are outside viewport height

   App Manager Service
     App